adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 Adblock Browser for Android is based on Chromium.
 Some data collection and processing in connection with Adblock Browser for Android are subject to [Google’s Privacy Policy](https://policies.google.com/privacy) and the additional [Google Chrome Privacy Notice](https://www.google.com/intl/en/chrome/privacy/).
 Please note that Adblock Browser automatically connects to Chromium and its service providers to provide security, snippets and other features ([Google Chrome Privacy Notice](https://www.google.com/intl/en/chrome/privacy/)); and when you ask it to, Adblock Browser also connects to Google to provide you with features such as location services ([Google Chrome Privacy Notice](https://www.google.com/intl/en/chrome/privacy/)).

 Deviating from the description in [Google Chrome's Privacy Notice](https://www.google.com/intl/en/chrome/privacy/), Chromium updates are provided under eyeo's control and some features, such as Chrome’s usage statistics and crash reports, are disabled.

+##### Ad-filtering usage {: #adblock-browser-ad-filtering }

+We collect anonymized ad-filtering usage data to help us improve our products and services.
+We use this anonymized data about your use of our filter lists solely to improve our ad-filtering technologies.

 #### All mobile products and for Adblock Plus for Safari on macOS {: #all-mobile-products }